dmh2000/go-llmclient/README.md

-# Sqirvy LLM Client
+# LLM Client For Go

 A unified Go library and command-line tool for interacting with multiple Large Language Model (LLM) providers.
 This library provides a way to add a simple AI query to your Go applications.

-## Sqirvy LLM Client Library
+## Go LLM Client Library

-The `sqirvy-llmclient` library provides a consistent, unified interface for working with AI language models from different providers.
+The `go-llmclient` library provides a consistent, unified interface for working with AI language models from different providers.
 It abstracts away provider-specific implementations behind a common `Client` interface, making it easy to switch between different AI models and providers in your Go applications.

 ### Supported Providers